 Going south, the trail crosses the historic Mormon Pioneer and Pony Express Trails and then passes under the freeway (I-80) at the Lambs Canyon interchange.
 The trail then heads up Lambs Canyon into Mill Canyon and onto the crest of the Wasatch Range again.
 Trail users should note that restrictions regarding animals (pets) along this section are in effect because of the watershed requirements of Salt Lake City.

 The Uinta NF section of the trail is 65 miles long.
 Beginning at Sunset Peak east of Lone Peak Wilderness, adjacent to Wasatch Mountain State Park, the trail parallels an area rich in mining history.
 The trail continues south, joining the Ridge Trail adjacent to Mt.
 Timpanogos Wilderness.
 Access to this wilderness will provide the traveler with an opportunity to view waterfalls, glacial cirques, rugged terrain, and wildflowers.
 The trail continues south through the South Fork of Provo Canyon and east down Strawberry Ridge, displaying some of the most rugged country on the forest.
 Strawberry Reservoir, part of the massive Central Utah Project, can be viewed in its entirety from this section of the trail.
 Watch for wildlife such as mountain goats, elk, moose, bear, deer, and many small animals and birds along the route.
+If you’re wanting to try and feed some of the animals such as the deer, make sure you feed the wild animals with appropriate food, you can find information as to what you should be feeding certain animals online, such as https://feedthatgame.com/best-deer-feed/ for the best foods to feed deer.
 The trail follows the Tie Fork Drainage to Spanish Fork Canyon, and then continues onto the Manti-LaSal NF.

 This 85 mile section of the trail across the Manti-LaSal NF follows Skyline Drive form the small town of Tucker to the Sanpete and Sevier county line.
 Along this scenic route, you will be able to enjoy fishing in adjacent streams and lakes.
 The 11,000 foot trail offers a birds-eye view of the area including the unique desert landscape in the valley to the east.
 Several parallel trails are being planned for foot, horse, or mountain bike travel.
 Highlights along this section include: camping and fishing in the Gooseberry-Fairview Reservoir area; a side trip to Joe’s Valley Reservoir for camping and fishing; camping and fishing at Ferron Reservoir; a short side trip to Grove of Aspen Giants Scenic Area.